yourbase/yourbase-python/README.md

 ## What does it do?

-YourBase has a unique test acceleration that records the execution of your tests and builds a dependency graph that it can use to bypass tests that do not need to be run based on the changes in a commit.
-This helps to make those commands much finer-grained enabling more acceleration.
+YourBase has a unique test acceleration that records the execution of your tests, builds a dependency graph, and uses it to bypass tests that do not need to be run based on the changes in a commit.
+This Python package makes those commands much finer-grained for Python projects, enabling more acceleration.

 To achieve this, when running in the YourBase CI, this package will load a lighweight wrapper for Python that will determine if a test needs to run based on the YourBase runtime dependency graph.

 ## How do I use this?